 After you have completed the first coat, you may or may not decide to apply a second coating.
 Rust-Oleum recommends a 2nd coating, but if your surface isn’t too badly damaged or weathered you could probably get away with one coat.
 I only did one coating, but time will tell.
-There’s a limited life-time warranty with the product, so if that’s important to you, you should follow their instructions to the letter so the warranty is valid.

 So far, we are loving the new look of our deck.
 There were quite a few colors to choose from, which makes it even more compelling to use Deck Restore instead of buying new lumber.
 The rough surface that is created by the Rust-Oleum roller pad make a great non-slip surface.